Cryptrality/backtester/docs/about.rst

 About
 =====

-The framework is simple to use and install, as there are no external resource to account for, such as databases and caching systems.
+The framework is simple to use and install.
+There are no external resource required, such as databases or caching systems.